Weave-MC/Weave-Gradle/README.md

 ### Installation

-To install Weave-Loader, you can either download a pre-built release from the [releases page](https://github.com/Weave-MC/Weave-Loader/releases), or build it yourself from source.

 #### Building with Gradle

 - `git clone` the project, this can be achieved by installing [git][git], then running